AstrobioMike/AstrobioMike.github.io/R/more_indexing.md

 <br>
 The way I read the expression `y[y >= 6]` in my head is: "Give me all the values of vector 'y', where 'y' is greater than or equal to 6."
 This fundamental concept is key to what makes indexing in R so powerful!

 One last thing we're going to introduce here is the `!` character, which inverts the interpretation of `TRUE` and `FALSE`.
 As we've seen, `y[y >= 6]` will return all values within 'y' that are greater than or equal to 6.
-But if we add in the `!` point, it will return the opposite for us.
-We can see this just by putting this in front of the portion of the expression that generates the T/F vector:
+But if we add in the `!`, it will return the opposite for us.
+We can see this just by putting it in front of the conditional expression that generates the `TRUE/FALSE` vector:

 ```R
 y